Mislav Oršić

-Mislav Oršić (/hr/; born 29 December 1992) is a Croatian professional footballer who plays as a left winger for Cypriot First Division club Pafos and the Croatia national team.
+Mislav Oršić (/hr/; born 29 December 1992) is a Croatian professional footballer who plays as a left winger for Dinamo Zagreb and the Croatia national team.

 Born in Zagreb, Oršić started his senior career at Inter Zaprešić in 2009.
 Following short stints with Spezia and Celje throughout 2013 and 2014, he moved to South Korea.
 After a successful stint with Ulsan Hyundai, Oršić was bought in 2018 by Croatian giants and his local club Dinamo Zagreb, whom he had supported since childhood.
 During almost five years at the club, Oršić established himself as a club legend, helping the club win four Prva HNL titles, and reach the quarter-finals of the UEFA Europa League for the first time in its history, and becoming the club's all-time leading goalscorer in the UEFA competitions in the process.
 In January 2023, Oršić moved to Southampton.

 Oršić made his debut for the Croatia national team in 2019.
 He represented his country at the UEFA Euro 2020 and the 2022 FIFA World Cup, winning the bronze medal at the latter tournament.

 Club career

 Early career in Croatia, Italy and Slovenia

-Coming from the Srednjaci neighborhood of Zagreb, Oršić started practicing football at the age of 5, with NK Zagreb, however, a few months later, the club dissolved its youngest categories.
+Coming from Zagreb, Oršić started practicing football at the age of 5, with NK Zagreb, however, a few months later, the club dissolved its youngest categories.
 His next stop was the nearby NK Trešnjevka, where his father persuaded the club to let him train, despite not having categories that At the age of 13, Oršić moved to NK Kustošija, before moving on to NK Inter Zaprešić in 2008.

 Oršić started playing for Inter Zaprešić's first team in 2009.
 In the 2012–13 Prva HNL season he was the team's top goalscorer in with 12 goals.

 He moved to Spezia Calcio in the summer transfer window of 2013, and played 9 games for the club in the 2013–14 Serie B without scoring.
 The club ended up 8th in the league.
 He returned to Croatia and joined Rijeka for an unknown transfer fee, where he was subsequently loaned out to Slovenian club Celje from August to December of the 2014–15 season where he played 13 games and scored 2 goals, and then to South Korean club Jeonnam Dragons from February 2015 to January 2016 where he impressed with 9 goals from 33 games.